 The painstaking care taken by the Marriott Corporation in transforming a former convent alongside impressive Incan ruins has resulted in one of the nicest places to stay in the heart of this magnificent colonial city.

 The luxury hotel market in Cusco, gateway to the Sacred Valley of the Incas, is close to being saturated.
-Under ordinary circumstances, therefore, the opening in town of a new upscale property belonging to an international chain might provoke hardly more an a yawn in response.
+Under ordinary circumstances, therefore, the opening in town of an upscale property belonging to an international chain might provoke hardly more an a yawn in response.
 So the surprise when one checks into the JW Marriott in downtown Cusco, opened in 2013, is all the more pleasant.

 Right away, the friendly, bilingual staff serve the Andes' recommended antidote to altitude sickness, coca tea.
 The hotel has you covered at 11,200 feet above sea level (higher even than Machu Picchu): supplemental oxygen can be pumped directly into all guest rooms through the ventilation system (the surcharge for this extra is $20/day).
 This can make a big difference to a first–time visitor unaccustomed to the thin air on the eve of a full schedule of heavy sightseeing and having trouble sleeping.

-For those who can't get enough of Incan architecture, a number of rooms and suites — including the luxurious Imperial Suite — come with internal original stone walls.
+For those who can't get enough of Incan architecture, a number of rooms and suites—including the luxurious Imperial Suite—come with internal original stone walls.
 Some of the premium rooms have balconies overlooking the expansive courtyard; most of the hotel's rooms feature king–size beds, although there is an ample selection of twin doubles.

 Incan touches are also a hallmark of the hotel's spa, both in the design and the treatments, which draw on altiplano herbs and traditions.
 There is an indoor heated relaxation pool, sauna, steam room and a whirlpool, although no fitness center.